 “Well, yes,” I said hesitantly.

-“I’ll send a f*****g representative with a note!” she barked.
+“I’ll send a f*****g representative with a note, okay?” she spat.
 I had a sudden and enormous urge to crack into laughter but I did not.
 Incidentally, this had been one of my many great faults during the relationship.
-I was grossly incapable of determining when she was serious and when was not.
+I was grossly incapable of determining when she was serious and when she was not.

 “Okay,” I said, another one of my great faults; brevity and inability to voice my true feelings on an issue.
 The line went dead.
 And then a text message notification beeped on my phone almost immediately.
 This is what it said: